 Important: Compare the value of your home to the value of other homes in the area.

-If a few quick improvements can significantly impact the value, it may be worth investing a little more time and money for a larger return.
+If a few quick improvements can significantly impact the sale price, it may be worth investing a little more time and money for a larger return.
 If your property is just about as good as it can be, you’re already in an ideal place.